ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

     // implement here the result of this controller action

-    // Sample response object creation with the context variable: response = new this.pluginContext.context.ResponseObject(requestObject, responseBody);
+    // Sample response object creation with the context variable: response = new this.pluginContext.ResponseObject(requestObject, responseBody);

     // the function must return a Promise: return Promise.resolve(response);